unosgeo/challenge1_2019/workshops/postgis/source/en/geometries.rst

   01020000000200000000000000000000000000000000000000000000000000f03f0000000000000000

-For the purposes of this workshop we will continue to use WKT to ensure you can read and understand the geometries we're viewing.
+For the purposes of this course we will continue to use WKT to ensure you can read and understand the geometries we're viewing.
 However, most actual processes, such as viewing data in a GIS application, transferring data to a web service, or processing data remotely, WKB is the format of choice.

 Since WKT and WKB were defined in the  :term:`SFSQL` specification, they do not handle 3- or 4-dimensional geometries.
 For these cases PostGIS has defined the Extended Well Known Text (EWKT) and Extended Well Known Binary (EWKB) formats.
 These provide the same formatting capabilities of WKT and WKB with the added dimensionality.